-Quick Look Chart - Passport to College Promise Scholarship Pathway Administrative guidance for certificate programs, degree programs, apprenticeships and pre-apprenticeships that are campus-based and eligible for state financial aid.
-Residency In general, the applicant must have resided in Washington State for other than educational requirements purposes for one year prior to attending college, graduated from a Washington high school, or earned a GED in Washington.
+Quick Look Chart - Passport to College Scholarship Pathway nistrative guidance for certificate programs, degree programs, apprenticeships and pre-apprenticeships that are campus-based and eligible for state financial aid.
+Residency requirements In general, the applicant must have resided in Washington State for other than educational purposes for one year prior to attending college, graduated from a Washington high school, or earned a GED in Washington.
 If unable to establish residency because of homelessness or placement in out-of-state foster care under the interstate compact for the placement of children, refer the applicant to WSAC for verification.
 Specific information regarding tuition residency requirements can be found on WSAC's website.
-For detailed definitions go to RCW 28B.15.012(2) Enrollment The student must be enrolled at least half time in an educational program that does one of status the following: a.
+For detailed definitions go to RCW 28B.15.012(2).
+Enrollment status The student must be enrolled at least half time in an educational program that does one of the following: a.
 Leads to a baccalaureate, associate, or undergraduate professional degree. b.
 Leads to a postsecondary vocational certificate or degree in a program of at least 600 clock hours, 16 semesters, or 24 quarter credit hours.
-Program completion must prepare the student for gainful employment in a recognized occupation. c.
+Program completion must prepare the student for gainful employment in a recognized occupation and be approved on the Title IV Program Participation agreement with the US Department of Education. c.
 The program must be approved for Washington state financial aid and have a current participation agreement with WSAC.
-Note: If the apprenticeship or pre-apprenticeship program on campus is not eligible for the Passport to College Scholarship program, refer the student to ANEW, the WSAC contractor for the Apprenticeship Opportunities Pathway.
+Note: If the apprenticeship or pre-apprenticeship program on campus is not eligible for the Passport to College Scholarship program, refer the student to ANEW, the WSAC contractorfor the Apprenticeship Opportunities Pathway.
 Students must enroll before their 22nd birthday.
-An eligible student may receive Passport to College Promise Scholarship for a maximum of five years after the student first enrolls with an institution of higher education, or through age 26, whichever occurs first.
-If a student turns 26 during an academic year, and would otherwise be eligible for a scholarship under this section, the student shall continue to be eligible for the scholarship for the remainder of the academic year.
-SAP Student is making satisfactory academic progress toward the completion of a degree. certificate program, registered apprenticeship, or recognized pre-apprenticeship, if receiving supplemental scholarship assistance.
-Degree Student has not earned a bachelor's or professional degree, and is not pursuing a degree in criteria theology.
-Postsecondary institution must be eligible to participate in state financial aid programs.
-Fund Program must be a registered apprenticeship or recognized pre-apprenticeship. • Eligibility determined by Financial Aid Administrator by FAFSA/WASFA application.
-WSAC Consent Form, or Institution Common Application.
+An eligible student may receive Passport to College Scholarship for a maximum of five years after the student first enrolls with an institution of higher education, or through age 26, whichever occurs first.
+If a student turns 26 during an academic year, and would otherwise be eligible for a scholarship under this section, the student shall continue to be eligible for the scholarship for the remainder of SAP the academic year.
+Student is making satisfactory academic progress toward the completion of a degree, certificate program, registered apprenticeship, or recognized pre-apprenticeship, if receiving supplemental scholarship assistance.
+Degree criteria Student has not earned a bachelor's or professional degree, and is not pursuing a degree in theology.
+Fund disbursement to participant Postsecondary institution must be eligible to participate in state financial aid programs.
+Program must be a registered apprenticeship or recognized pre-apprenticeship.
+Eligibility determined by Financial Aid Administrator by FAFSA/WASFA application, WSAC Consent Form, or Institution Common Application.
+Participant may not receive concurrent funding from the Passport to College Scholarship and the Apprenticeship Opportunities pathways.
+Funds are disbursed to participant from the financial aid office by requesting funds viaWSAC portal process.
+Support services for participant Optional Viable Passport Student Support Plan with Designated Support Staff.
+College Success Foundation for contracted support services.
+SETuP Providers who can assist participants for one year after high school graduation.
+WSAC Passport staff, campus financial aid staff.